adamhsparks/ChickpeaAscoDispersal/README.md

-% About
+# The role of conidia in long distance dispersal of _Didymella  rabiei_

-The goal of this research is to examine the effects of _Phoma rabiei_ conidia on long distance dispersal of chickpea ascochyta blight in Australia.
+The goal of this research is to examine the role of _Didymella rabiei_ conidia on long distance dispersal of chickpea ascochyta blight in Australia.

 ## Project team